-Winner of several awards, her work is regularly exhibited internationally: Art & Industry ‘ The Pool ‘ museum, Roubaix; MPP Museum, Rixheim; Museum of Art History, Colombes; Autumn Fair; The church of the Madeleine and numerous other galleries.
+Winner of several awards, her work is regularly exhibited internationally: Museum of Art and Industry ‘La Piscine’, Roubaix; MPP Museum, Rixheim; Art History Museum, Colombes; Autumn Fair; The Madeleine Church and numerous galleries.

 “Tal Waldman is a transdisciplinary artist living and working in Paris who explores the porosity between crafts and contemporary practices.
 She is of Israeli-German origin, marked by the links that are woven between cultures, and collective memories.